Vyral/will-cook/_posts/2024-10-10-pros-and-cons-of-living-in-a-homeowners-association.md

 **Con \#3: Poor management.** An HOA is often only as good as the people running it, and if yours is subject to bad leaders, you could deal with financial issues, poor maintenance of common areas, and overly zealous enforcement of rules.

 **Con \#4: Additional bureaucracy.** If you want to make changes to your property, you often have to submit a form to your board.
-This can take time and effort that can be pretty annoying.
+This can take time and which that can be pretty annoying.

-So is an HOA right for you?
+So, is living in an HOA right for you?
 Ultimately, the choice is up to you.
 Remember, no two HOAs are alike, so make sure you do plenty of research before committing yourself to one.
-In the meantime, don’t hesitate to call or email me with any questions.
+In the meantime, don’t hesitate to call me at [**(760) 774-3066**](tel:+17607743066 "tel:7607743066"){: target="_blank" rel="noopener"} ** ** or email me with any questions.
 I look forward to hearing from you!